mrozowski/Pi_estimator/README.md

 ![program](/Screenshots/main.JPG?raw=true "main window")

-I added **Avarage** button that can be found on the right side of interface.
-It can estimate Pi number with better aproximety due to counting avarage result from 100 test.
+I added **Avarage** button that can be found on the right side of the interface.
+It can estimate Pi number with better proximity due to counting the average results from 100 tests.

 ![program2](/Screenshots/estimation500.JPG?raw=true "program")